 North Carolina's state Workforce Development Board, the NCWorks Commission, works on behalf of the Governor and under the authority of WIOA, N.C.
-General Statute 143B-438.10 and other applicable laws, rules, regulations and requirements to develop and oversee an effective and efficient workforce development system in North Carolina.
+General Statute 143B-438.10 and other applicable laws, rules, regulations, and requirements to develop and oversee an effective and efficient workforce development system in North Carolina.
 Per WIOA sections 101 (d)(6) and 121 (g)(1), the commission, in consultation with chief elected officials and local boards, establishes criteria for assessing NCWorks Career Centers.
-The commission develops this criteria to ensure a consistent level of quality service delivery throughout the NCWorks Career Center system, and to ensure the physical and programmatic accessibility of services to customers.
+The commission develops these criteria to ensure a consistent level of quality service delivery throughout the NCWorks Career Center system, and to ensure the physical and programmatic accessibility of services to customers.

 The commission understands the importance of establishing minimum standards that allow for local flexibility, while protecting the minimum service expectations of the system brand.
 It is the commission's vision that these criteria move the system to higher levels of quality and seamless service, as well as to foster performance accountability and continuous improvement.
-The criteria is to be used to assess NCWorks Career Centers at least once every 3 years.
+The criteria are to be used to assess NCWorks Career Centers at least once every 3 years.
+For the 2022-24 certification cycle, the criteria have been updated to reflect the wide range of virtual services developed since the onset of the COVID-19 global pandemic.

 Local Workforce Development Boards (WDBs), under WIOA and N.C.
-General Statute 143B-438.11, are policy, planning, and oversight entities responsible for organizing a comprehensive, community-wide response to the challenges of building a highly-skilled workforce.
-In carrying out this responsibility, WDBs are responsible for assessing the needs of individuals and employers, and determining the appropriate geographic areas where NCWorks Career Centers are needed.
+General Statute 143B-438.11, are policy, planning, and oversight entities responsible for organizing a comprehensive, communitywide response to the challenges of building a highly skilled workforce.
+In carrying out this responsibility, WDBs are responsible for assessing the needs of individuals and employers and determining the appropriate geographic areas where NCWorks Career Centers are needed.
 It is the local WDBs' responsibility to ensure that operational and service quality standards are being followed by certified centers and to help protect the system brand.
+Please note customers refers to both jobseekers and employers.